alec-huang-labs/TerminalCalculator2.0/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 To get the project in your IDE:
-1. Open your terminal and change your directory to where you would like the project to be installed.
+1. Open your terminal and change your directory to where you would like the project to be cloned.
 2. Run `git clone https://github.com/alec-huang-labs/TerminalCalculator2.0.git`.
 This will clone the repository to your computer.
 3. Run `npm install` to install the dependencies for the project.
 4. Run `npm start` to view the Calculator in your local broswer